-- Work with any software through CobraRTP Utility, (read / write firmware in .bin format)
+- Work with any software through CobraRTP Utility in live mode, (read / write firmware in .bin format)

 - The ability to upload and use 2 firmware (full) with subsequent switching in real time without the participation of a PC (dual mode Dual-mode)